Web App Live

 Logging a meal

-DeepSeek understands any language — log in English, Chinese, Japanese, or whatever comes naturally.
+Log in any language — English, Chinese, Japanese, or whatever comes naturally.

 English input